yuzmaryporras/nest-card-dealership/README.md

 - Using decorators such as `@Get()`, `@Post()`, `@Param()`, `@Body()`, etc.
 - Creating and validating **DTOs (Data Transfer Objects)** with `class-validator` to ensure input data is structured and correct
 - Defining **interfaces** to describe the shape of data and improve type safety across the application
+- Creating entities to define structure of table in BD
 ---

 ## ▶️ How to Run the Project